-The Data Protection Act 2018 (DPA 18) defines UK law on the processing of data on identifiable living people.
+The UK Data Protection Act 2018 (DPA 18)/UK GDPR defines UK law on the processing of data on identifiable living people.
 It is the main piece of legislation that governs the protection of personal data in the UK.
 Personal information is information about a living individual, who can be identified from the information.

-- 1.1 Wrockwardine Wood C of E Junior School is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA18.
-It is the personal responsibility of all employees (temporary or permanent), Governors, contractors, agents and anyone else processing information on our behalf to comply with this policy. - 1.2 Any deliberate breach of this policy could amount to a criminal offence under one or more pieces of legislation, for example the Computer Misuse Act 1990 and the DPA18/GDPR.
-All breaches will be investigated and appropriate action taken. - 1.3 This policy explains what the School's expectations are when processing personal information and should be read in conjunction with the School Information Security Policy (SISP).
+- 1.1 Wrockwardine Wood CE Junior School is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA18.
+It is the personal responsibility of all employees (temporary or permanent), Governors, contractors, agents and anyone else processing information on our behalf to comply with this policy. - 1.2 Any deliberate breach of this policy could amount to a criminal offence under one or more pieces of legislation, for example the Computer Misuse Act 1990 and the UK DPA/UK GDPR 2018.
+All breaches will be investigated and appropriate action taken. - 1.3 This policy explains what the school's expectations are when processing personal information and should be read in conjunction with the School Information Security Policy (SISP).